-John initially joined the Board in May 2015 as a Casual Board Director for a 12-month term and was elected to the Board for a two-year term in 2016.
-From 2015 to 2016 John served as Chair, RANZCP Finance Committee and a member of the RANZCP

-Audit Committee.
-From 2016 to 2017 John served as Chair, RANZCP Corporate Governance and Risk Committee before assuming the role of President Elect from May 2017 to May 2019, during which time he chaired the Members Advisory Council and Audit Committee.
+John initially joined the RANZCP Board in May 2015 as a Casual Board Director for a 12-month term and was elected to the Board for a two-year term in 2016.
+From 2015 to 2016 John served as Chair, Finance Committee and a member of the Audit Committee.
+From 2016 to 2017 John served as Chair, Corporate Governance and Risk Committee before assuming the role of President Elect from May 2017 to May 2019, during which time he chaired the Members' Advisory Council and Audit Committee.

-As President, from May 2019 to May 2021, A/Prof Allan chairs the RANZCP Board and is a member of the Finance Committee and Members' Advisory Council.
+As President, from May 2019 to May 2021, John Chaired the RANZCP Board and was a member of the Finance Committee and Members' Advisory Council.
+John's term as President ceased on 19 May 2021.

-Special responsibilities: President; Chair, RANZCP Board; Ex-officio, Finance Committee; Member, Members' Advisory Council; and Board Director, Council of Presidents of Medical Colleges.
+Special responsibilities: Up to 19 May 2021: President; Chair, RANZCP Board; Ex-officio, Finance Committee; Member, Members' Advisory Council; and Board Director, Council of Presidents of Medical Colleges.